Lemoncode/master-frontend-lemoncode/05-testing/01-react/01-base/03-debug/README.md

 }
 ```

-> Maybe you have to disable `usePreview` flag on VSCode settings.
+> Maybe you have to disable `usePreview` flag on VSCode settings if you have some issues:
+>
 > `"debug.javascript.usePreview": false`

 - Now we could run specs in debugging mode.